 Our definition tries to capture both revenue-related sustainable contribution and those related to the practices of a company.
-The approach is a "pass or fail" approach, where all the activies of the company is counted as sustainable, if the company pass the thresholds on contribution, governance and DNSH/minimum safeguards.
+The approach is a "pass or fail" approach, where all the activities of the company is counted as sustainable, if the company pass the thresholds on contribution, governance and DNSH/minimum safeguards.
 For the investment to be considered to contribute to sustainable development, the investment need to pass one of the following thresholds on contribution:

-- More than 20% of the revenue of the company is aligned with the taxonomy or, - More than 20% of the revenue of the company derives from activities that have a positive impact on sustainability as defined by our ESG-service provider or, - The company has a positive contribution to any of the 17 SDG's measured by alignment or, - The company has set a verified Science Based Target, thereby contributing to minimize climate change or, - The company has a diverse board.
-This is measured as a representation of the underrepresented gender by more than 40% in developed markets and 20% in emerging markets.
+- 20% or more of the revenue of the company is aligned with the taxonomy or, - 20% or more of the revenue of the company derives from activities that have a positive impact on sustainability as defined by our ESG-service provider or, - The company has a positive contribution to any of the 17 SDG's measured by alignment or, - The company has set a verified Science Based Target, thereby contributing to minimize climate change or, - The company has a diverse board.
+This is measured as a representation of the underrepresented gender by 40% or more in developed markets and 20% or more in emerging markets.